 The most immediate impact of a sluggish economy on Mainers and their families is the effect on employment levels.
 In aggregate, Maine was one of the slowest states for employment numbers to recover to pre-recession levels.
-Total employment is just 2% higher in 2017 than a decade earlier.
-However, gains in the Greater Portland area have compensated for slower recoveries elsewhere.
-In Central-Midcoast Maine, total employment is 1% higher than before the recession, while in the Rim Counties, it remains 3% lower.
+Total employment is just 2% higher in 2017 than a decade earlier.5 However, gains in the Greater Portland area have compensated for slower recoveries elsewhere.
+In Central-Midcoast Maine, total employment is 1% higher than before the recession, while in the Rim Counties, it remains 3% lower.6 not fully account for the decline in labor force participation.
+In fact, older Mainers are working in greater numbers than ever before.